 Source: theroastedroot.net

-Baked oatmeal with pumpkin puree has to be one of the best breakfast choices for those suddenly-cold October days.
+Baked oatmeal with pumpkin puree has to be one of the best breakfast choices for fall.

-And if you add some pumpkin pie spice to the mix, a warm and super comforting taste will surely be achieved.
+Add some pumpkin pie spice to the mix for a warm and super comforting taste.

 The recipe uses coconut milk, and I suggest you not swap this with another creamy ingredient because it complements the pumpkin perfectly.